Coenicorn/varsity-winners/README.md

 team sport yadayada posh crap) and I wanted to know the rowers who won, so yeah, this is my attempt at that.

+## Contributing

+When this data is outdated or wrong, or you feel like there are improvements to be made, feel free to open an issue or a pull request!.

+If you know something cool about a specific edition of the varsity, pop it into the "notes" section!

 ## Data format

 The data is stored in a single JSON file.